Eyevinn/autovmaf/README.md

 ### Providing job definition in a json or yaml file

 With the `--job` option, a path to a yaml or json file with a job definition can be passed to to the cli.
-The values defined in the file can be overriden with other commandline options.
+The values defined in the file can be overridden with other commandline options.
 For instance the `reference` video defined in the job file can be overridden by passing a source file on the command line.

 #### Using variables in the job definition